dmulyalin/ttp/docs/source/Extend Tag/Extend Tag.rst

 Extend Tag
 ==========

-Extend tag allows to extend template with content of other templates.
-Parent template will load **all** tags of extended template and process them as if they were inserted in place of the ``extend`` tag definition.
+The ``<extend>`` tag extends a template with content from other templates.
+The parent template loads **all** tags of the extended template and processes them as if they were inserted in place of the ``extend`` tag.

-Extended template can contain ``template`` tag but only will be loaded if template has name attribute.
+Extended template can contain multiple ``template`` tags but they will be loaded into parent template as individual templates only if they have ``name`` attribute set.

 Extend tag can be nested within groups as well, but in that case only ``group`` and ``extend`` tags loaded from extended template, other tags (lookup, vars, input, output) are ignored.
 Nested extend only supports `groups`_ filter.